kammitama5/kammitama5.github.io/_posts/2017-6-1-Thursday-June-1st.md

   I'm excited to learn and be a part of the project

-## I'm starting my June UnBootcamp workshop
+## I'm starting my June UnBootcamp workshop!

 - I got some great feedback, and will be implementing that tomorrow during the day,